dataproofer/Dataproofer/README.md

 + Check for strings that are exactly 255 characters — an indication there may be missing data lost when the data was exported from MySQL

 ### [Geo Suite](https://github.com/dataproofer/geo-suite)
 A set of tests related to common geographic data problems.
-Please click on the link above to see further documentation in the test suite's repository.

 + Check for invalid latitude and longitude values (values outside the range of -180º to 180º)
 + Check for void latitude and longitude values (values at 0º,0º)

 ### [Stats Suite](https://github.com/dataproofer/stats-suite)
 A set of test related to common statistical used to detect outlying data.
-Please click on the link above to see further documentation in the test suite's repository.

 + Check for outliers within a column relative to the column's median
 + Check for outliers within a column relative to the column's mean